underctrl-io/commandkit/README.md

 # CommandKit

-CommandKit is a library that makes it easy to handle commands (+ validations), and events in your Discord.js projects.
+CommandKit is a library that makes it easy to handle commands and events in your Discord.js projects.

 **Supports Discord.js version 14**

-# Features
+## Features

 -   Very beginner friendly 🚀
 -   Support for slash and context menu commands ✅